 Epidemiologic investigation of cases and cooperation with law-enforcement resources are crucial, as is risk communication to the general public.

 The clinical presentation, diagnosis, and treatment of patients with disease caused by high-risk BW agents are discussed elsewhere in The Manual: anthrax Anthrax Anthrax is caused by the gram-positive Bacillus anthracis, which are toxin-producing, encapsulated, facultative anaerobic organisms.
 Anthrax, an often fatal disease of animals, is transmitted... read more , plague Plague and Other Yersinia Infections Plague is caused by the gram-negative bacterium Yersinia pestis.
 Symptoms are either severe pneumonia or large, tender lymphadenopathy with high fever, often progressing to septicemia... read more , smallpox Smallpox Smallpox is a highly contagious disease caused by the smallpox virus, an orthopoxvirus.
-It causes death in up to 30%.
+Case fatality rate is about 30%.
 Natural infection has been eradicated.
-The main concern for outbreaks is... read more , tularemia Tularemia Tularemia is a febrile disease caused by the gram-negative bacterium Francisella tularensis; it may resemble typhoid fever.
+The main concern for outbreaks... read more , tularemia Tularemia Tularemia is a febrile disease caused by the gram-negative bacterium Francisella tularensis; it may resemble typhoid fever.
 Symptoms are a primary local ulcerative lesion, regional lymphadenopathy... read more , and viral hemorrhagic fevers Hemorrhagic fevers Categorizing viral infections by the organ system most commonly affected (eg, lungs, gastrointestinal tract, skin, liver, central nervous system, mucous membranes) can be clinically useful,... read more .
 Management of outbreaks due to biological warfare does not differ from that of natural outbreaks except that clinicians must be alert for unusual antibiotic resistance patterns.

 Isolation (of patients) and quarantine (of contacts) may be necessary.
 The most communicable deliberately disseminated diseases are smallpox (for which airborne precautions are necessary) and pneumonic plague (necessitating droplet precautions).